 Civil or Religious Ceremony?

 There are so many options for couples now that it can seem overwhelming!
-In England and Wales, civil ceremony with a registrar (either in a licensed venue or registry office) and most religious marriage ceremonies meet the requirements for a ceremony which will result in a legal marriage.
+In England and Wales, civil ceremony with a registrar (either in a licensed venue or registry office) and some religious marriage ceremonies meet the requirements for a ceremony which will result in a legal marriage.
 You can read more about that here.
 However (and there are a few exceptions) any other ceremonies probably won’t meet the legal requirements for you to be legally married (though humanist ceremonies are legal in Scotland) which is after all the whole point!
 If you want to celebrate on the day with an alternative ceremony, then you will need to complete the legalities before or after the big day.

 Deciding on a religious ceremony or a civil one is helpful as you will then be able to consider venues in certain areas close to your church or religious venue if you have one in mind.
 Alternatively, many venues have relationships with their local religious venues and may be able to introduce you.